OISF/suricata/doc/userguide/partials/options.rst

 .. option:: --strict-rule-keywords[=all|<keyword>|<keywords(csv)]

-   Applies to: classtype, reference and app-layer-event.
+   Applies to: classtype, reference, app-layer-event and detect-event.

    By default missing reference or classtype values are warnings and not errors.
-Additionally, loading outdated app-layer-event events are also not treated as errors, but as warnings instead.
+Additionally, loading outdated or unknown app-layer-event and detect-event events are also not treated as errors, but as warnings instead.

    If this option is enabled these warnings are considered errors.